 I have been accused by some of abandoning hope.
 I didn’t do anything of the sort.
 I had high hopes for Chloe.
 Of course I did.
 I hoped her scoliosis wouldn’t progress to the point that her lungs became crushed.
 I hoped she didn’t get a fatal infection (she did, on April 12, 2018).
 I hoped that when I was no longer able to care for her that she got to live her life with plenty of heat, food, comfort and entertainment.
 I hoped that she didn’t suffer abuse from her carers, which I might never really have known and had very little control over.
 I lived my entire life in hope.

-So the message for people in the field who want to help Chloe ‘find her voice’ is this: she has already spoken.
-Please try not to spray-paint her with your wishful thinking.
-Instead, have a conversation with those who know her best and pay attention to her history.
+So the message for people in the field who want to help the Chloes of this world ‘find their voice’ is this: they has already spoken.
+Please try not to spray-paint them with your wishful thinking.
+Instead, have a conversation with those who know them best and pay attention to their history.
 I’m not trying to get anyone to abandon hope, but I do recommend embracing reality.